When can HEADACHES be Dangerous? 8 Warning Signs

 2. Thunderclap headache

-This headache can feel like you have been hit by a lightning bolt.
-Described as the worst headache ever.
+This type of headache can be described as imagining someone has been hit by lightening.
 This headache is especially alarming if you don’t normally suffer from headaches or migraines.
 Requires immediate medical attention.

 3. Headache after an injury or knock to the head

-It’s important to closely monitor someone who has experienced a knock to the head, especially if the headache is delayed.
+Closely monitor someone who has experienced a knock to the head, even if the headache is delayed.
 If someone has received a blow to the head then avoid going to sleep straight after the incident and monitor closely.
-If a headache gets worse with time after impact or the onset is delayed, then it is advisable to seek immediate help.
+Seek immediate help if a headache gets worse with time after impact .

 4. Headache that is getting progressively worse

-Especially important to seek help if this is an out of character headache (new onset) and if associated symptoms such as vision loss, numbness start to occur.
+It is important to seek help if the headache is out of character and if associated symptoms such as vision loss and numbness.

 5. Headache after physical activity